umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Canvas-Designer.md

 By default, the Canvas Designer comes with a simple configuration for the Umbraco Starter Kit styles edition.
 However, custom configuration can be easy done for any kind of mark-up and web design.

-The Canvas designer configuration is a JSON.
+The Canvas designer configuration is a JSON file.
 Its location can be specify into the EnableCanvasDesigner statement's first parameter.

 ![Canvas Designer](images/Canvas-Designer/12.png)